-Calf raises help to increase ankle strength and stability and can help to prepare your body for plyometric exercises like box jumps.
-Calf raises are most effective when done slowly — try to hold at the top of the movement for one or two seconds!
+Calf raises can increase ankle strength and stability and may help prepare your body for plyometric exercises like box jumps.

 Machine leg exercises

 Using machines can help you to isolate and train specific muscles in your lower body, build power and speed.

 This squat variation keeps your upper back and hips in a stable position, reducing the reliance on core strength compared to a barbell squat.
 Your hips are in a fixed position and this means that more of the load is taken by the quads.

 The leg press targets your quads, hamstrings, glutes and calves.
 Many gyms have a 45-degree leg press (as shown above), or a horizontal leg press — both are great!
 In the demonstration above, Kayla has her feet wide in a "sumo leg press" position.
 For a standard leg press, you can have your feet closer - about hip distance apart.

 This exercise targets the quadriceps, using the lever action of the leg to load the thigh muscle.
 It’s an effective exercise for building lower body strength and muscle definition.

 Doing hamstring exercises helps to build balanced, strong legs.
 This isolation exercise targets the hamstrings but also engages the calf muscles, glutes, quads and shins.

 Recovery leg exercises

 Hip flexor and quad stretch

 This stretch helps to release tight quads and stretches your hip flexors.
 You can intensify the stretch by contracting your glute muscle — aim to hold the stretch for 30 seconds during your cool down.

 This stretch releases tight hamstrings and also stretches your calves.
 It’s a good stretch to use during an active recovery session or when you can lie down to stretch.
 You can intensify the stretch by looping a towel or a yoga strap around your foot and holding onto it.

 Hamstring and calves stretch